-Inter partes review (IPR) is an administrative trial proceeding conducted at the Patent Trial and Appeal Board.
+Inter partes review (IPR) is an administrative trial proceeding conducted at the Patent Trial and Appeal Board (PTAB).
 The PTAB reviews the patentability of one or more claims in a patent.
 However, the only permissible ground is under §§ 102 or 103, and only on the basis of prior art consisting of patents or printed publications.
-The Patent Trial and Appeal Board (PTAB) conducts trials, that include inter partes, post-grant, and covered business method patent reviews and derivation proceedings.
+The PTAB conducts trials, that include inter partes, post-grant, and covered business method patent reviews and derivation proceedings.
 In addition, the PTAB also hears appeals from adverse examiner decisions in patent applications and reexamination proceedings, and renders decisions in interferences.

-The inter partes review (IPR) process begins with a third party (a person who is not the owner of the patent) filing a petition after the later of either: (1) 9 months after the grant of the patent or issuance of a reissue patent; or (2) if a post grant review is instituted, the termination of the post grant review.
+The IPR process begins with a third party (a person who is not the owner of the patent) filing a petition after the later of either: (1) 9 months after the grant of the patent or issuance of a reissue patent; or (2) if a post grant review is instituted, the termination of the post grant review.

-The patent owner may file a preliminary response to the petition.
-An inter partes review may be instituted upon a showing that there is a reasonable likelihood that the petitioner would prevail with respect to at least one claim challenged.
+After a petition is filed, the patent owner may file a preliminary response to the petition.
+The Board will then decide whether to institute the IPR.
+An IPR may be instituted upon a showing that there is a reasonable likelihood that the petitioner would prevail with respect to at least one claim challenged.
 Accordingly, proceedings instituted and not dismissed result in a final determination by the Board and issued within 1 year.
 However, this time-frame is extendable for good cause by 6 months.

 In conclusion, Smith & Hopen has substantial experience in IPR proceedings including defending patents against Apple, Samsung, Google and other petitioners.
 For example, the firm was the first in history to obtain a denial of institution in a related proceeding call the Covered Business Method Review (CBM2 013-00047).